Power BI Integration¶

 Access the downloaded ZIP file on the local system and extract its contents to the specified directory.
 The extracted folder will contain three files.
 Ensure all three files remain in the same directory to maintain semantic synchronization of the Data Product.

-The folder stores the main components of a Power BI project for syncing the Lens Model (here sales360
+The folder contains the main components of a Power BI project for syncing the Lens model (here sales360

 ) including folders like the .Report